 Information from Cookies: We and our service providers (for example, Google Analytics as described above) may collect information using cookies or similar technologies for the purposes described above and below.
 Cookies are pieces of information that are stored by your browser on the hard drive or memory of your computer or other Internet access device.
 Cookies may enable us to personalize your experience on the Services, maintain a persistent session, passively collect demographic information about your computer, and monitor advertisements and other activities.
 The Websites may use different kinds of cookies and other types of local storage (such as browser-based or plugin-based local storage).

-machines: i.e. the netdata installations (a random GUID generated by each netdata the first time it starts; we call this machine_guid).
-For each netdata installation (each
+- machines: i.e. the Netdata installations (a random GUID generated by each Netdata the first time it starts; we call this machine_guid)

 machine_guid) the registry keeps track of the different URLs it is accessed.